 When uploading the attachment to your Je-S form, please select the attachment type ‘letter of support’ and describe the uploaded document as ‘host organisation letter of support’.

-UK mentor letter of support (mandatory, maximum of two sides of A4)
+UK mentor letter of support (mandatory, maximum of 2 sides of A4)

 This is a letter of support from your UK mentor describing why they consider you to be a suitable candidate for an African research leader grant.